nodejs/node/src/README.md

 created with an `Environment` as its principal global environment to evaluate scripts.
 A synthetic realm is created with JS APIs like `ShadowRealm`.

-Native bindings and builtin modules can be evaluated in either a principal realm or a synthetic realm.
+Native bindings and built-in modules can be evaluated in either a principal realm or a synthetic realm.

 The `Realm` class contains a large number of different fields for